 Reference: Ragheb, M. TWO GROUP DIFFUSION THEORY FOR BARE AND REFLECTED REACTORS, University of Illinois, 2006.

-One of the striking results of such solution is that the thermal flux reaches local maximum near the core-reflector interface.
-This behaviour cannot be derived using one-group diffusion method, because it is caused just by thermalisation of fast neutrons.
-The fast neutrons, which are produced in the core can enter the reflector at high energy, are not absorbed as quickly in the reflector as neutrons thermalizing in the core, because absorption cross-sections in the reflector are much smaller than in the core (due to the absence of fuel).
-The thermal neutrons accumulates then near the core-reflector interface, resulting in the local maximum, that is usually known as the reflector peak.
-This also reduces the non-uniformity of the power distribution in the peripheral fuel assemblies and also reduces neutron leakage, i.e. increases keff of the system (or reduces the critical size of the reactor).
+One of the striking results of such a solution is that the thermal flux reaches a local maximum near the core-reflector interface.
+This behavior cannot be derived using the one-group diffusion method because it is caused just by the thermalization of fast neutrons.
+The fast neutrons produced in the core can enter the reflector at high energy and are not absorbed as quickly in the reflector as neutrons thermalizing in the core because absorption cross-sections in the reflector are much smaller than in the core (due to the absence of fuel).
+The thermal neutrons accumulate then near the core-reflector interface, resulting in the local maximum, usually known as the reflector peak.
+This also reduces the non-uniformity of the power distribution in the peripheral fuel assemblies and reduces neutron leakage, i.e., increases keff of the system (or reduces the critical size of the reactor).
 This effect can be seen in the following figure.

-according to this formula the reflector savings as a function of the reflector thickness T can be calculated.
-As can be seen reflector savings are a function of the thickness and the reflector savings has a finite value for infinitely thick reflector, where:
+according to this formula, the reflector savings as a function of the reflector thickness T can be calculated.
+As can be seen, reflector savings are a function of the thickness, and the reflector savings has a finite value for an infinitely thick reflector, where:

 This can be interpreted as follows: when the neutron reflector has a thickness of a few diffusion lengths, the probability that neutrons that have come into the outer shell of the neutron reflector are scattered back to the core is very small, so that an even thicker reflector hardly yields extra savings.